 Ports are one of the key players in the green maritime shift.
 Ports emissions constitutes other sources in addition to emissions from the vessels laying a long side the key.
 It is potentially a huge effect of port transition financing.
 It is more and more evident that the ports will be instrumental for this process.
-Common for all alternatives fuels is that they will require more frequent bunkering and that it will also require a much more diverse and granular infrastructure at shore.
-In addition, more traditional (energy)ports (import/export of oil/gas/coal) will gradually need to change their activities as these products are phased out.

 Traditional green financing has generally focused on direct environmental investments such as shore power and alternative fuels.
 The more comprehensive transitions based on the more long-term and overall investments have traditionally had less focus.
 Such transitions will need to be supported by a broader specter of investments, investments that not necessary only are related to the environment and climate, but also will facilitate more general transitions following the changes in the industry.